kamilsiu/kickfund/README.md

 This project demonstrates how to:

-- Deploy a smart contract to the Sepolia testnet
+- Deploy a smart contract to the Sepolia testnet.
 - Compile the smart contract using Truffle
 - Run tests to verify the contract’s functionality (optional but recommended)
 - Build the frontend using **Next.js** and **Semantic UI React** for user interaction with the smart contract